gravitational/teleport/docs/2.5/admin-guide.md

     nodename: graviton

     # Data directory where Teleport keeps its data, like keys/users for
-    # authentication (if using the default BoltDB back-end)
+    # authentication (if using the default directory-based back-end)
     data_dir: /var/lib/teleport

     # Invitation token used to join a cluster. it is not used on